 Where can I buy the Keychron K6?

-As you can see the K6 is loaded with features, and will make a nice addition to our collection of keyboards.
+The K6 is loaded with features, and is a nice addition to our collection of keyboards.
 Similar in a lot of ways to the K2, the K6 is a more compact, lighter, and exciting 65% keyboard.